pythontime/tac-live_terraform_3_30_23/lab-05/05-instructions.md

 For example: `mkdir {instances,keys,scripts}`
 - Your main.tf file will go into the instances directory.
 This is the directory where you will run your Terraform commands.
 - Your SSH keys will be placed in the keys directory.
-- Your cloud-init script (provided) will go in the scripts directory.
+- Your cloud-init script (provided) will go in the scripts directory. > Note: This is done in Part II.

 ## Create an SSH key pair
 You will need openssh or another SSH tool installed.